Table of contents

-Let’s firstly discuss his style and then shed light on the views of different critics.
+Let’s first discuss his style and then shed light on the views of different critics.

 It is a well-known fact that John Milton was a man of letters.
 Paradise Lost is the result of his hard work.
 He read the bible again and again and also compared his epic poem with the Greeks and made changes to it before publishing, hence, he had more than enough knowledge.
 If we compare the words of Paradise Lost with any modern poem, we realise that the epic poem is not for uneducated people; rather it has been written for highly educated people.
 There are more than enough words that create ambiguity in the poem.
 Every time Milton uses them their meanings are changed with the situation, hence, extra knowledge is required to understand them.
 Thus, Milton’s grand style in Paradise Lost involves his high vocabulary.

 Modern poets do poetry for laymen.
 In fact, it has become their motto to write poetry for everyone.
 Simplicity is one of the key elements in their poems; however, the symbolism remains there to extract meanings from words.
 Paradise Lost is rich in vocabulary which in fact is a drawback.
 The exact use of words for an exact situation definitely makes poetry beautiful and powerful but a deliberate act of expressing an incident with heavy vocabulary ruins the taste.
 As a result, readers need a dictionary to go through the whole poem.

 It has also been said that Milton either does not know the grammar or he has deliberately corrupted the English language.
 He is the one who has supported the trend of writing poetry with blank verse.
 In order to accomplish his goals he puts the words randomly in the sentences.
 Let’s have an example from Paradise Lost:-

 Say first, for Heav’n hides nothing from thy view